Big Data Subject Aid

 Dove, Edward S, David Townend, Eric M. Meslin, Martin Bobrow, Katherine Littler, Dianne Nicol, Jantina de Vries, Anne Junker, Chiara Garattini, Jasper Bovenberg, Mahsa Shabani, Emmanuelle Levesqure, Bartha M. Knoppers.
 2016.
 Ethics Review for International Data-Intensive Research.
 Science 351: 6280, March 25.
 1399-1400.

-The authors reviewed numbers of approaches to ethics review for large data sets relevant to human subjects and their protection (excluding clinical trials research) and identified three models that could inform a framework allowing mutual recognition of international ethics review.
+The authors reviewed a number of approaches to ethics review for large data sets relevant to human subjects and their protection (excluding clinical trials research) and identified three models that could inform a framework allowing mutual recognition of international ethics review.
 The models are reciprocity, delegation, and federation, and a chart listing advantages and disadvantages and examples of projects for each model is provided.

 The National Academies of Sciences, Engineering and Medicine.
 2013.
 Proposed Revisions to the Common Rule: Perspectives of Social and Behavioral Scientists: Workshop Summary.
 Washington, DC: The National Academies Press. http://www.onlineethics.org/Resources/34405.aspx Accessed July 5, 2016.